Choosing a Capstone: Seminar or Thesis

 While the capstone experience can be different for each student, there are two primary categories, each of which requires at least one semester of work.

-- The thesis: Thesis can last one semester or a full year, and requires you to work both independently and one-on-one with a faculty advisor.
+- The senior thesis: Thesis can last one semester or a full year, and requires you to work both independently and one-on-one with a faculty advisor.
 There are different kinds of thesis opportunities, detailed on the department’s Thesis Information page.

 To help you decide which format will be best for you, the Department holds an information session during the winter semester.
 This info session gives faculty and seniors an opportunity to talk about their experiences with the Seminar or Thesis, and gives juniors a chance to ask questions; sophomores and first-year students are of course welcome to participate in this meeting.
 Faculty attend the first part of the meeting, while the second part is reserved just for students — current and rising seniors, and interested sophomores and first-years too.
+Junior students will receive an invitation to an information session early in the winter semester.